dasabuvir, ombitasvir, paritaprevir, and ritonavir

 antifungal medicine--ketoconazole, voriconazole;

-asthma or allergy medicine--including Flonase, Veramyst, Flovent, Advair, Arnuity Ellipta, Serevent Diskus, and others;
+asthma or allergy medicine--Flonase, Veramyst, Flovent, Advair, Arnuity Ellipta, Serevent Diskus, and others;

 cholesterol medication--rosuvastatin (Crestor), pravastatin (Pravachol); or